mrigsbee/VT-Bucket-List/README.md

 11/20/2016 (3 hours):
   Added a list of "Official Hokie Bucket List" items to a new Activity.
 Long-clicking items on the Official Hokie Bucket list will add the item(s) to the user's personal bucket list.

+How to use:
+  -  To delete an item from your list, click and hold it.
+A dialog will pop up asking if you are sure you want to delete the item.
+  -  To add an item to the list, enter the item in the text field at the bottom of the screen and hit the return key.
+  -  To check off items on your list, tap them once.
+To uncheck items, tap them again.
+  -  To add items from the "Official Hokie Bucket List", go to the Official Hokie Bucket List screen via the menu at the top left corner,      and click and hold items you wish to save to your personal list